simon-duchastel/personal-website/content/projects/advent-of-code-2021.md

 gradlew linkReleaseExecutableMingw
 ```

 I'm pretty pleased with how the command line tool turned out.
 There's definitely some rough edges, but the abstractions I built early on ended up enabling me to effortlessly add additional problems to the tool.
 I setup a system where each problem could declare a top-level command to respond to, as well as sub-commands the user can execute.
-The most annoying thing initially was probably getting the file system access right, since I had to use the native system functionality rather than the nicer stuff the JVM provides you.
+The most annoying thing initially was probably getting the file system access right, since I had to use the native system functionality rather than the nicer stuff the JVM provides.

-My goal in designing the tool was to make it somewhat conversational.
-When you start the tool, it asks you which problem you want to execute.
+My goal in designing the tool was to make it conversational.
+When you run the tool, it asks you which problem you want to execute.

 ![Command Line Tool In Action](command-line.gif#center "Command Line Tool")

-Once you select a problem, that problem then has a series of sub-questions such as whether part 1 or part 2 should be executed.
+Once you select a problem, there are a series of sub-questions — such as whether part 1 or part 2 should be executed.
 It's pretty basic, but works fairly well.
 I'm also pretty pleased with my solutions, although most of them are fairly straight-forward.
 I especially liked those problems that were about simulating things, since I was able to model the problem with types and functions and use immutable state to keep track of the result.

 You can find my code on Github here: https://github.com/simon-duchastel/advent-of-code-2021